Create Sitelink Extensions

 If you’re working with bulk operations, you may also wish to take advantage of Sitelink Extensions in Bulk where you can easily create and update Sitelink extensions and apply them to your campaigns and ad groups.

-For the programmatic Native & Search API, you can take advantage of the Shared Site Link service, which is new in the v2 Native & Search API, and provides methods for creating, updating, and retrieving shared sitelinks at the advertiser account level using the shared sitelink endpoint.
+For the programmatic Native Ad Platform API, you can take advantage of the Shared Site Link service, which is new in the v2 Native API, and provides methods for creating, updating, and retrieving shared sitelinks at the advertiser account level using the shared sitelink endpoint.